 Two $8,000 scholarships ($2,000 each year for four consecutive years) are awarded to three new students accepted to Loyola and also named winners in Chicago's Latino Art Beat competition by Mr. Don Rossi Nuncio, president.
 These scholarships are restricted to tuition.

 National Merit/National Achievement Finalists

-One full-tuition scholarships are available to students who have been named National Merit/National Achievement finalists by the National Merit Corporation.
-Qualified students should submit a copy of their award letter from the National merit Corporation as their application for one of these scholarships by March 1.
+One full-tuition scholarship is available to students who have been named National Merit/National Achievement finalists by the National Merit Corporation.
+Qualified students should submit a copy of their award letter from the National Merit Corporation as their application for one of these scholarships by March 1st.
 A committee will review each student's application for admission, writing sample and transcript.
 Any National Merit/National Achievement finalist who does not receive one of the full-tuition scholarships may receive a Loyola-sponsored $2,000 scholarship.

-For both scholarships students must name Loyola as their first-choice school with the National Merit Corporation.
+For both scholarships students must name Loyola Chicago as their first-choice school with the National Merit Corporation.
 The full-tuition scholarship recipients must maintain a cumulative GPA of 3.4 or higher for renewal.
 Recipients of the $2,000 scholarships must maintain a cumulative GPA of 3.0 or higher.
-Interested candidates should e-mail Edward R. Moore, Scholarship Director, Financial Aid Office at: email@example.com.
+Interested candidates should e-mail Curtis Dixon at email@example.com.

 Rachel Carson Scholarship in the Institute of Environmental Sustainability